 Some General Safety Tips from the OG Broke Backpacker

 Solo travel is one of the best ways to travel.
 Being by yourself, you’ll only have your own wits to rely on, and that means you’ll have to deal with some situations with your own initiative.
-This basically means being able to level up as a person, which we’re all for.

 - Do your research and book the right accommodation.
 This city is already very well geared up to solo travellers.
 There are a ton of social hostels spread throughout Budapest that make travelling as an independent traveller pretty easy – and fun!
-However, no point staying somewhere that’s a party hostel if you feel like actually getting some sleep.

 - Don’t be afraid to go out to eat or drink by yourself.
 Budapest boasts a load of “ruin bars” where you can grab a drink, something to eat and get chatting to a local, the bartender, a fellow traveller, or simply watch the madness unravel around you.